luispedro/pythonvision_org/tutorial.md

 I am going to assume that you have installed the following:
 :   -   Python 2.5, 2.6, or 2.7 (avoid 3.0 or 3.1—too new)
     -   numpy
-    -   scipy
     -   matplotlib
     -   ipython

-Under Linux, you can just install your distribution’s packages (install at least python-numpy, python-scipy, python-numpy-dev, python-matplotlib, ipython).
+Under Linux, you can just install your distribution’s packages (install at least python-numpy, python-numpy-dev, python-matplotlib, ipython).
 Under Windows or Mac OS, this is more complicated.
 Fortunately, some people have done the work for us and built packages that have this.
 Install either Python xy or the Enthought Python Distribution (actually this works on Linux too, if you prefer this method).

 ### Other Software

 You should also download and install:
-:   -   pymorph
     -   mahotas

 The first package contains morphological code.
 It was written by Roberto A.